EnergyModels/temoatools/README.md

     - temoatools/temoatools - temoatools source code

 ## temoatools installation with Python 3
-Temoatools is meant to be an add-in for Temoa.
-Temoa is an on-going project, so temoatools uses an archived version of Temoa to ensure compatibility
+Temoatools is meant to be an extension for Temoa.
+Temoa is an on-going project, so in order to ensure compatibility, temoatools uses an archived version of Temoa.
+Temoatools currently uses the June 30, 2020 version of Temoa (commit 9d10c1d), downloadable at:  https://github.com/TemoaProject/temoa/tree/9d10c1da81dc6b4f2b34cadfac9db947251254e2
-The instructions below are for a new installation of anaconda3, Temoa and temoatools.
+The instructions below are for a new installation of temoatools.
 The example commands are shown in a Windows environment.

 1) prerequisites: git and Anaconda3